ohrie/convert-dayone2latex/README.md

 # README
-This scripts converts a DayOne v1 Diary from this .doentry (plist) to an more readable markdown and then to LaTeX.
+This scripts converts a DayOne v1 Diary from this .doentry (plist) to a pdf.
+First it creates more readable Markdown files, then LaTeX.
+Then a pdf of the specified files will be created.
 It creates a book.

 ## How to Use
 1. setup folders / adjust folder paths